owenthereal/gh/README.md

 ### Development

-We're using [godep](https://github.com/kr/godep) to lock down all the dependencies.
-You need to use our wrapper scripts to build/install/test `gh`:
+[Godep](https://github.com/kr/godep) is used to lock down all the dependencies.
+You need to use the wrapper scripts to build/install/test `gh`:

 ### script/bootstrap